UzenUPozitiv4ik/gpt-image-2-skill/gpt_image_2_prompt_skill.md

 Avoid : [things to avoid] (Be sure to add - avoid excessive yellow in the photo)

 # example
-user prompt: Generate a iphone photo of a dog sitting on the grass
+user prompt: Generate a Snapchat meme of a dog sitting on the grass

 final prompt:
 Generate an image with the following prompt, dont change it(DO NOT CHANGE THIS PROMPT, IT'S ALREADY AN IMPROVED PROMPT) -

 object: dog
+scene: a dog is sitting on the grass
+vibe: snapchat meme
-scene: a dog is sitting on the grass photo quality and vibe: photo quality and vibe: non-studio lighting,no oversharpening, real light from the location, iphone 7 photo, imperfect photo quality (for realism), natural focus,raw quality, random realistic photo taken during a random moment of the day, make sure the lighting is natural and matches the background, 2k. aspect ratio: 4:3
+photo quality and vibe: photo quality and vibe: non-studio lighting,no oversharpening, real light from the location, iphone 7 photo, imperfect photo quality (for realism), natural focus,raw quality, random realistic photo taken during a random moment of the day, make sure the lighting is natural and matches the background, 2k. aspect ratio: 4:3